Quickstart: Provision an X.509 simulated device using the Azure IoT C SDK

 CMakeinstallation.
 Once the prerequisites are in place, and the download is verified, install the CMake build system.

 Open a command prompt or Git Bash shell.
-Execute the following command to clone the Azure IoT C SDK GitHub repository:
+Run the following commands to clone the latest release of the Azure IoT C SDK GitHub repository.
+Use the tag you found in the previous step as the value for the

 You should expect this operation to take several minutes to complete.

 The code sample uses an X.509 certificate to provide attestation via X.509 authentication.
-Run the following command, which builds a version of the SDK specific to your development client platform.
-A Visual Studio solution for the simulated device will be generated in the
+Run the following command to build a version of the SDK specific to your development platform that includes the device provisioning client.
+A Visual Studio solution for the simulated device is generated in the

 cmake -Duse_prov_client:BOOL=ON ..